 but don't ask me to apologize, time cuts me like a knife

 and she smiled and turned her head, she said: I remember when

 of one thing I am certain: I'd do it all over again

 In my experience since this song was written, I have come to understand the way to distinguish an experience of a mystical nature from a daydream or flight of fancy is the felt sense of the experience itself.
 There is also, for me a sense of participation in an unknown environment, there is a sense that I am not in full control of the events around me, but I am fully present, alert and aware.
 And perhaps this is my greatest realization: with me the communications are not universal messages, they are very personal and for me only to work with.
 They are intimate messages, not burning bushes and stone tablet things.
 The beings seek to engage me personally, not all of humanity.
-This is my current experience of mystic work.
+This is my current experience of the Living Word.
 How I express the ideas or information is fully under my control, and I am fully responsible for what I share.

 What I found wonderful about Eve, the song, is that it is a record of an early experience of mine which fully captures and supports what I have learned to develop since.
 The being in this song, may still be in communication with me, this is still unfolding, but she may be approaching me now from another cultural context, not dressed in Christian imagery any longer.
 Perhaps it is a different being, but if so, they have some relationship I must try to unweave.